SamuelLawrence876/Twitter-Sentiment-Stocks/README.md

 - People overall are very bullish about tesla's stock.
 However, there is a level of skepticism about how far the stock can climb given the current valuation.
 - Most common words included: Call, Split, nice, wow, crazy

+## Business Implication
+- As an investor, most of my analyisis dervies from fundamentals of a company as well as recent news.
+One thing that has always been a challenge take into consideration is the general market consesus as we all may have different interpreatations of what the future may look like for any one company.
+The sentiment analyzer aims to move a step into that direction to further understand the general opinion of stocks

 ## Contributing  Members